mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Sunday, 18 May 2025
+## On Monday, 19 May 2025

-- The average temperature today is 10.38˚C,
+- The average temperature today is 9.27˚C,
-- With highs of 10.39˚C and lows of 9.28˚C,
+- With highs of 9.41˚C and lows of 8.17˚C,
-- It may feel like 9.59˚C with few clouds
+- It may feel like 8.53˚C with scattered clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1021hPa and humidity is 81%
+- The pressure is 1020hPa and humidity is 81%
 - The sun will rise at 04:09 and set at 20:00

 <!-- weather_marker ends -->